Contaminated Waste Disposal ☢️ – What To Know About Recycling Contamination

 Contamination makes the bin collection service more expensive and compromises the sorting of materials.
 Moreover, improper items can expose recycling workers to hazardous waste, vector-borne diseases and other physically damaging items.

 When the occurrence of contaminants becomes too great, landfills become their destination.
 That is – even when including items that are viable for recycling.
 This happens because recycling after all is a business.

 Recycling becomes more expensive as money and time are required to separate contaminants.
-Radical plans have been put forward to fine Australians $200 for putting the wrong rubbish in their bins.
+Radical plans have been put forward to fine Australians 200 dollars for putting the wrong rubbish in their bins.

-The proposals would see a three-strikes policy threaten Adelaide residents and businesses, with fines of up to $187.50 for using the wrong recycling or green waste bin.
+The proposals would see a three-strikes policy threaten Adelaide residents and businesses, with fines of up to 187.50 dollars for using the wrong recycling or green waste bin.

 The controversial new scheme would involve new council by-laws, cameras on bin trucks and ‘education letters’ for first-time offenders.

 Meanwhile, in Bunbury, residents could be facing big fines if they put the wrong waste in their rubbish bins.
-Penalties range between $50 and $500 depending on the offence.
-Putting the wrong waste in a general, recycling or organic bin could attract a $350 fine.
+Penalties range between 50 dollars and 500 dollars, depending on the offence.
+Putting the wrong waste in a general, recycling or organic bin could attract a 350-dollar fine.

 How to deal with contaminated waste disposal